Lerzan01/pdsnd_github/README.md

 Document has been edited by Lerzan Ozkan Document has been opened and closed.
 Comment has been made on documentation branch.

-Date created
+Date created  : Feb3 2021
-Include the date you created this project and README file.

-Project Title
-Replace the Project Title

-Description
-Describe what your project is about and what it does
+Project Title:  Bikeshare Python Project

+Description :  Use Python to understand U.S. Bikeshare data.

-Files used
+Files used : Python education video
-Include the files used

-Credits
+Credits : Education video
-This project has been written by Lerzan Ozkan.